imrahulr/imrahulr.github.io/_posts/2019-01-02-deepfakes.md

 featured: true
 ---

+This research presents the use of autoencoder-based generative adversarial networks to create fake face-swapped videos which poses a potential threat to spread fallacious information.

 <a href="https://en.wikipedia.org/wiki/Deepfake">Deepfake</a> is a technique for human image synthesis based on artificial intelligence.
 It is used to combine and superimpose existing images and videos onto source images or videos using a machine learning technique called a "generative adversarial network" (GAN).
 In other words, deepfakes are fake videos or audio recordings that look and sound just like the real thing.

 #### Swapping Faces and Tampering Speech